process-analytics/icpm-demo-2022/README.md

-# The Demo for ICPM 2022
+# The demo presented at ICPM 2022

 ## 🎮 The deployed solution

-To see the deployed solution: https://process-analytics.github.io/bpmn-visualization-tutorial-getting-started/
+To see the deployed solution: https://process-analytics.github.io/icpm-demo-2022/

 ## ⚒️ Setup